EmilieAndreasen/cds-spatial-exam/README.md

 Key elements in this repository include:
 - **NetLogo Code/Model:** The core ABM evacuation model developed in NetLogo 6.4.0.
-- **Data (Shapefiles, CSVs):** Geographic data used within the NetLogo model, processed and formatted as shapefiles, and CSV files with traffic data.
+- **Data (Shapefiles, CSVs):** Geographic data used within the NetLogo model, processed and formatted as shapefiles, CSV files with traffic data, and original unprocessed data.
 - **Python Preprocessing Scripts:** Script for preprocessing the initial raw data to generate the required shelter shapefile for the NetLogo model.
 - **Traffic Analysis and Plotting Scripts:** Python script for plotting traffic and evacuation shelter data in Aarhus, providing visual insights into traffic patterns near shelters.